Digital-Preservation-Finland/knowledge-base/README.rst

 The data model consists of units of files, errors, analyses and repairs.
 Relations in the database are unidirectional.

 Files should contain a reference the erroneous data.
 In the case there the data is not available, the reference is a database-wide unique identifier linking the related message from other validating software.
 Different errors from different validators of the same data can be grouped by the reverse relationship from file to error.
-An error may have many analyses and the analyses may have different repairs, that is solutions, to the problem.
+An error may have many analyses and the analyses may have different repairs, proposed solutions, to the problem.

 .. image:: docs/graphs/datamodel.dot.png
    :align: center